 It is also a stress management tools that I have introduced to many of my coaching clients over the years.

-My brother, now retired, is teaching this and other breathing methods to fellow veterans suffering from PTSD.
+My brother, upon retirement, taught this and other breathing methods to fellow veterans suffering from PTSD.

 Try it yourself and let me know what new applications you discover for this handy dandy multi-use tool.